|AEM 6.5||Click here|

 On selecting the assets or folder, a Queue Download option appears on the screen.
 Click the Queue Download option to initiate the download process.

-While the download file is prepared, click on the Download Inbox option to view the status of your download.
-For large downloads, click on the Refresh button to update the status.
+While the download file is prepared, click the Download Inbox option to view the status of your download.
+For large downloads, click the Refresh button to update the status.

-Once the processing is complete, click on the Download button to download the zip file.
+Once the processing is complete, click the Download button to download the zip file.

 If a shared asset is moved to a different location, its link stops working.
 Re-create the link and reshare with the users.